 Flying to Tallinn

-Tallinn airport has direct air links to numerous cities.
-Low-cost carriers such as EasyJet and Ryanair also fly to Tallinn.
+Tallinn Airport has direct air links to numerous cities.
+Low-cost carriers such as Ryanair and Wizz Air also fly to Tallinn.

 To travel from Tallinn to Tartu you have a choice between a bus and a train.
 You can board the Tallinn-Tartu bus either from Tallinn bus station or the Tallinn airport.
 Tickets can be bought online and downloaded to a smartphone.
 Tickets are available from the driver, too, but please note that buses tend to be full and you would be much better off purchasing your ticket before the bus arrives.

 Buses are rather frequent: on average, they depart every 30 minutes, however, there are no late-night buses.
 The easiest way to get to the bus station from the city centre or the ferry terminal is to take a taxi.
-Tram number 2 (in the direction of Ülemiste) or bus number 2 will also take you there (the Autobussijaam bus stop), however, note that due to several ongoing road construction works in the city, regular lines may be interrupted; in this case, information about alternative options will be provided.
+Tram number 2 (in the direction of Ülemiste) or bus number 2 will also take you there (the Autobussijaam bus stop).
 You can buy a ticket for €2 from the bus or tram driver, or at the ticket validator using a contactless banking card.
 See ticket information and timetable.

 Other connections